Take part in a virtual challenge to keep active and support WellChild

-Perfect for dog owners, Louie’s 21k Week of Walking gets you outside and walking for a under an hour once a day for a week.
+Perfect for dog owners, Louie’s 21k Week of Walking gets you outside and walking once a day for a week.
 Enjoy some fresh air and exercise to make sure you’re not cooped up inside whilst social distancing.
 Bring along your dog as the perfect walking companion whilst you support seriously ill children around the UK.

 If exercising outside, please adhere to government guidelines.